klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 **Generating Exploits for pickle, PyYAML, and jsonpickle**

-I created the following code, which can be used to generate different payloads for pickle, yaml and jsonpickle:
+I created the following tool, called **deser-py**, which can be used to generate different payloads for pickle, yaml and jsonpickle.
+The tool can be also downloaded [here](https://github.com/klezVirus/deser-py).

 ```python
 import os